goleaf/traviant46.prus.dev/docs/background-jobs.md

 services, wrap the calls in retryable HTTP/database clients so that transient failures do not cause a cascade of retries.

+### Resource tick job

+`App\Jobs\ResourceTickJob` is the minute-by-minute heartbeat that advances every village economy tick.
+The job streams villages by shard via `App\Support\ShardResolver`, locks each record in turn, and then:

+- Calculates production per hour by combining base village output, field upgrades, owned oasis bonuses, and troop upkeep from `VillageUpkeepService`.
+When the unit tables are absent (for example in isolated tests), the upkeep service gracefully falls back to zero consumption so ticks still complete.
+- Clamps updated balances to the warehouse/granary capacities and reconciles any reservation blocks before persisting the `resource_balances` and `storage` JSON columns.
+- Updates `VillageResource::last_collected_at` to the current tick timestamp.
+- Dispatches `ResourcesProduced` with the per-resource deltas and calculated rates, plus `ResourceStorageWarning` notifications whenever a store breaches the 90% threshold.

+All work is published on the dedicated `automation` queue.
+Keep the queue worker count balanced with the number of configured shards so that each partition is processed on schedule.

 ### Handling failures

 The queue system stores failed jobs in the `failed_jobs` table when you run the